 d) It decreases chances of ligation in both types of reaction

-Explanation: As the concentration of reaction components is increased, there are increased chances of ligation in intermolecular reaction because frequency of collision of two different molecules increases.
-The intramolecular reaction is unaffected because the probability of meeting the ends of a molecule remains same.
+Explanation: As the concentration of reaction components is increased, there are increased chances of ligation in intermolecular reaction because of frequency of collision of two different molecules increases.
+The intramolecular reaction is unaffected because the probability of meeting the ends of a molecule remains the same.

 Sanfoundry Global Education & Learning Series – Genetic Engineering.

 To practice all areas of Genetic Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.